 In Week 2 of 2018 against the Detroit Lions, former 49ers tight end Garrett Celek caught an 11-yard touchdown from Jimmy Garoppolo, where the tight end dragged two defenders along with him for the score.
 The quarterback joined the offense on the sideline to congratulate his teammates on the touchdown.
 On that day, "National Tight Ends Day" was born.

 Believe it or not, the recognition for the newfound occasion doesn't come from Celek for his "Celek Time" idiom.
 Neither was it from San Francisco 49ers exuberant tight end George Kittle.
 The designation was actually created by Garoppolo himself.
 Little did the quarterback realize, he created a phenomenon with his tight ends that would eventually spread across the National Football League.

 "We were on the sidelines after Celek's score when Jimmy asked, 'What is it, like National Tight Ends Day?'"
 Kittle recalled.
 "I was like, 'yeah, it's National Tight Ends Day.
 It's a holiday.
 Tight ends all over the league are scoring touchdowns.'
 That's how it came to be.
 We just kind of rolled with it."

 Added Garoppolo, "I was just trying to get them fired up.
 Then Celek goes and scores the first touchdown, so it worked pretty well."

 A playful expression between teammates became a reoccurring theme among the 49ers locker room.
 According to Kittle, every single Sunday (or Thursday, Monday and even some Fridays and Saturdays) is "National Tight Ends Day."
 It's an internal motivation to be a contributor, as a pass catcher, run blocker or as an overall teammate.

 “I was just trying to get them fired up...
 It worked pretty well.”
 Jimmy Garoppolo

-The NFL caught wind of Kittle and Co.'s occasion and officially christened the final Sunday in the month of October, "National Tight Ends Day."
+The NFL caught wind of Kittle and Co.'s occasion and officially christened the fourth Sunday in the month of October, "National Tight Ends Day."
 In its inaugural year, Kittle and tight ends across the league were celebrated in Week 8 of 2019.